Best and Worst Flowers to Plant for a Pet-Friendly Garden

 - Dahlia - Eating this delicate petal may lead to mild gastrointestinal suffering and dermatitis.

-- Daisy - Even though most consider this flower as the weed of the garden, certain species carry dangerous toxins.
+- Daisy - Even though most consider this flower as the bedrock of the garden, several species carry dangerous toxins.
+Gerbera daisies and the blue-eyed African daisy are pet-safe options.

-- Iris - As indicative of its name (meaning rainbow), irises come in many different colors, but that generous offering of hues could come at price for your pet.
-Symptoms include: mild to moderate vomiting, drooling, lethargy, and diarrhea.
+- Iris - Irises come in many different colors, but that rainbow of hues could come at a price for your pet.
+Symptoms include mild to moderate vomiting, drooling, lethargy, and diarrhea.
+Rhizomes are the most toxic part of the plant.

-- Lily of the Valley - We adore this shady flower, but it can produce serious symptoms in pets and people, including vomiting, heart arrythmias, seizures, and, ultimately, death.
+- Lily of the Valley - We adore this shady flower, but it can produce serious symptoms in pets and people, including vomiting, heart arrhythmias, seizures, coma, and, ultimately, death.

-- Peony - The garden and bouquet filler is a favorite among Southerners, but it poses a health hazard to our pets, including vomiting, excessive drooling, and diarrhea.
+- Peony - The garden and bouquet filler is a favorite among Southerners, but it poses a health hazard to our pets, including vomiting and diarrhea.

 - Other toxic perennials you should be aware of are Forget-Me-Nots, Peace Lilies, Coleus, Lavender, and Lenten Rose.

-- Begonia - These tubers are toxic, and can cause irritation of the mouth and difficulty swallowing.
+- Begonia - The most toxic part of these plants is the tubers, which can cause irritation of the mouth and vomiting.

-- Geranium - Commonly grown in outdoor gardens, containers, and hanging baskets, the Pelargonium species is toxic for pets, causing skin rashes, low blood pressure, lethargy, and loss of appetite.
+- Geranium - Commonly grown in outdoor gardens, containers, and hanging baskets, Pelargonium species are toxic for pets, causing skin rashes, vomiting, lethargy, and loss of appetite.

 - Boxwood - Evergreen and ever-dangerous when a significant amount of its leaves are ingested by your pet.
 It mostly causes dehydration, due to severe vomiting and diarrhea.

-- Gardenia - Unfortunately, the white and fragrant blooms of this shrub can take a toll on your pet's health.
+- Gardenia - Unfortunately, the white and fragrant blooms of this shrub can take a toll on your pet's health, causing mild gastrointestinal distress and rashes.

-- Lantana - If you've recently planted this small, tropical shrub, look for signs of diarrhea and weakness in your pet.
+- Lantana - If you've recently planted this small, tropical shrub, look for signs of diarrhea, weakness, or labored breathing in your pet.

-- Amaryllis - We love these beautiful bulbs, but they're extremely poisonous.
+- Amaryllis - We love these beautiful bulbs, but they're extremely toxic.
 If consumed, it can cause abdominal pain, tremors, diarrhea, and hypersalivation for both cats and dogs.

 - Caladium - Their big flamboyant leaves contain dangerous crystals that can penetrate your pet's skin and mouth, causing severe irritation and difficulty breathing and walking.